okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-use-case-sign-in-soc-idp/main/go/integrationsteps.md

 ### 5: Get and store the tokens and redirect the user to the default sign-in page

-The next step is to get the tokens from the `/token` endpoint using the returned `interaction_code` and the PCKE parameters.
+The next step is to get the tokens from the `/token` endpoint using the returned `interaction_code` and the PKCE parameters.
 After the tokens are fetched, store them in session for later use.
 The code that fetches and stores these tokens is identical to the code described in
 [step 3](/docs/guides/oie-embedded-widget-use-case-basic-sign-in/go/main/#_3-get-and-store-the-tokens-and-redirect-the-request-to-the-default-sign-in-page) in [Basic sign-in flow using the Widget](/docs/guides/oie-embedded-widget-use-case-basic-sign-in/go/main/).